cleven12/7ee149/README.md

   - Maintain friendly, supportive energy
 ```

-This context is embedded as the **system prompt** in every conversation, ensuring the AI consistently embodies Cleven's voice.
+This context is embedded as the **system prompt** in every conversation, ensuring the AI consistently embodies CGM voice.

 **4. Smart Model Fallback**
 - Tries the primary model first